soliton crystal microcomb

 The AI compute buildout is the largest infrastructure investment in history — a $7 trillion race through 2030.
 But it is running into a hard physical constraint.
 Today's optical interconnects were built for a different era: every additional wavelength channel requires its own dedicated laser.
 At the bandwidth levels AI demands, this creates unsustainable cost, complexity, and power consumption.

-Industry calls this: the bandwidth memory wall.
+The bandwidth memory wall.
 Traditional optical solutions cannot break through it.
 A fundamentally different source of light is required — one that generates hundreds of coherent channels from a single chip.

 Nvidia's Stated Requirement — Next-Gen AI Infrastructure